ofolis/discord-sabacc/readme.md

 ## Usage

-### 1. Start The Bot
+1. Start the application.

-1. Run `npm start` in the local project directory.
+   - If you downloaded the build, run the executable file.

-### 2. Use The Bot
+   - If you cloned the repository, run `npm start`.

-1. In your Discord server channel, execute the bot's commands.
+2. In your Discord server channel, execute the bot's commands.
    - `/new` - create a new game in the channel, optionally ending any active game.
    - `/info` - privately view the current game info, including your current items.
    - `/play` - complete any actions required for your turn.